-Teaching elapsed time can be a challenging concept for students, especially for those who are just learning to tell time.
+Finding engaging ways to teach elapsed time can be a challenging feat for teachers, especially for those who have students that are just learning to tell time.
 Elapsed time is the amount of time that has passed between two points in time, and it requires students to understand both the passage of time and the concept of subtraction.

 Teaching Elapsed Time on a Number Line